 Full Review: The Queen Mary Hotel

 Regarded by many as one of the most haunted hotels in the United States, the Queen Mary Hotel in Long Beach, CA, certainly promises a lot.
-There are so many haunted areas on this ship that investigators and paranormal experts don’t know where to start when discussing it.
+There are so many haunted areas on this ship that investigators and paranormal experts don’t know where to start discussing them.

 One of the most infamously haunted locations on the ship is the old First Class swimming pool.
 It’s believed two women died here mysteriously in the 1930s and the 1960s.
 Psychics have also reported a dark entity that likes to hang around the old changing room area!